A real click track in Reaper

 Not very difficult, but very useful.

 This post took 4 hours to research, photograph, write and edit.
-If you appreciate the information presented then please donate!
+If you appreciate the information presented then please consider joining patreon or donating!

 If you have any questions or comments, please comment below!
 I read every comment and respond to most.